n00b69/woa-betalm/guide/1-partition.md

 > Hold **power** to reboot back to Android

 #### Flash TWRP or Orange Fox
-> Use the provided files and flash them in Magisk, then reboot to recovery
+> Use the provided TWRP file
->
-> If you have Lineage recovery, you can also use that instead

 #### Unmount all partitions
 Go to mount in TWRP/Orange Fox and unmount all partitions